ultralytics/ultralytics/docs/en/guides/model-deployment-options.md

 - **Hardware Acceleration**: Tailored for ARM CPUs and GPUs, with specific optimizations for these architectures.

+#### MNN
+MNN is a highly efficient and lightweight deep learning framework.
+It supports inference and training of deep learning models and has industry-leading performance for inference and training on-device.
+In addition, MNN is also used on embedded devices, such as IoT.

 ## Comparative Analysis of YOLO11 Deployment Options

 The following table provides a snapshot of the various deployment options available for YOLO11 models, helping you to assess which may best fit your project needs based on several critical criteria.
 For an in-depth look at each deployment option's format, please see the [Ultralytics documentation page on export formats](../modes/export.md#export-formats).